tkcsdvd/neo4j-movielens/README.md

 ]
 ```

-##### Documentation
+#### Documentation

-When docker compose up is finished go to http://localhost:5000/api/ui .
+When docker compose up is finished go to http://localhost:5000/api/ui to see the full documentation.

 ![](https://i.imgur.com/4MaEl2w.png)